SumiSastri/react-basics-to-hooks/README.md

 - GitHub account
 - Local device connected to GH
 - Add React Dev Tools to Chrome (or browser that supports React Dev Tools)
+- A code editor - VS Code used for these projects.

 Clone Repo: https://github.com/SumiSastri/react-basics-to-hooks.git